 Where: Old Georgetown Morgue, 5000 E Marginal Way S, Seattle

 Pike Place Market ghost tours are not Halloween-only events, but October brings out an extra creepy factor to the tours.
 What haunted house could be better than real ghosts in a real location?
-The tour explores Pike Place Market, which originally housed the city's first mortuary, and focuses on telling the stories of the haunts rumored to hang around this landmark.
+The 75-minute tour explores Pike Place Market, which originally housed the city's first mortuary, and focuses on telling the stories of the haunts rumored to hang around this landmark.
+This is a great "haunted" experience for those who like to get into the spirit without the boo scares.

 This unique haunted attraction takes visitors along a trail in the woods to a haunted house, both parts of the haunted evening have monsters waiting to jump out at you.
 Unlike most of the local haunted houses, this one is billed as family friendly, and yet it's not really for young children.
 It's recommended kids be 10 years or older and be okay with a creepy and scary experience (there are no refunds if you have to leave early).